bluenote10/NimData/README.md

 Other useful type-safe schema transformation macros are `projectTo`, which instead _keeps_ certain fields, and `addFields`, which extends the tuple/schema by new fields.

-We can perform the same checks as before, but this time the data frame contains the parsed tuples:
+We can perform the same checks as before, but this time the `DataFrame` contains the parsed tuples:

 ```nimrod